• Gastroenterology

 Dealing with chronic conditions like Crohn's disease and ulcerative colitis can be challenging and sometimes embarrassing.
 Inflammatory bowel disease (IBD) can cause diarrhea, stomach pain, weight loss and other symptoms.
 Also, the intersectionality of LGBTQ+ identity and having a chronic illness like IBD can sometimes make it difficult for patients to discuss their symptoms with healthcare professionals.

-In July 2022, Mayo Clinic was one of the first in the nation to open an IBD Pride Clinic.
+In July 2022, Mayo Clinic in Rochester was one of the first in the nation to open an IBD Pride Clinic.
 The clinic aims to create an affirming space for LGBTQ+ patients to talk about their specific healthcare concerns.

 Watch: IBD Pride Clinic: Belonging while battling bowel disease